Detention of WNBA star Brittney Griner in Moscow extended by one month

 The U.S. government said it would "continue to undertake efforts to provide appropriate support to Ms. Griner," who was arrested in mid-February at a Russian airport, where officials claimed that Griner's luggage held vape cartridges with oil derived from cannabis, a charge which can result in up to 10 years in prison in Russia.

-Grier's initials and jersey number have been emblazoned on the hardwood by all 12 WNBA teams as the league officially tips off Friday night.
+Grier's initials and jersey number have been emblazoned on the hardwood by all 12 WNBA teams.

-"I wish she was here physically," Chicago Sky guard Allie Quigley said.
+"I wish she was here physically," Chicago Sky guard Allie Quigley told CBS News.

+Quigley and Chicago Sky point guard Courtney Vandersloot both played with Griner during the WNBA offseason in Russia before her arrest.

+"We were obviously there when it happened and it could have been any of us," Vandersloot said.

 for more features.